pH7Software/pH7-Social-Dating-CMS/README.md

 * Multilingual URLs
 * Check that all UGC (User-Generated Content) are Unique (to avoid spam and malicious users)
 * RSS Feed
+* Block easily any IPs, emails, username, etc.
+* Country Blocker (block easily any countries where you don't want your website to be accessible)
 * Fully API for integration from an external app (iOS/Android, ...), website, program, ...
 * Feedback
 * Fully Responsive Templates